progval/Supybot-plugins/Twitter/README.txt

   be "sent via Supybot // Limnoria".
 * Create your own consumer at https://dev.twitter.com/ .
-If you choosed this way, you will have to set supybot.plugins.Twitter.consumer.key and supybot.plugins.Twitter.secret with the consumer key/secret given by Twitter.
+If you choosed this way, you will have to set supybot.plugins.Twitter.consumer.key and supybot.plugins.Twitter.consumer.secret with the consumer key/secret given by Twitter.

 Now, you have to set the accounts credentials (called access token)